PLT-Columbia/VM-and-LLVM-setup/README.md

 ## Assignment

-This assignment is the second of two assignments involving setting up your environment in preparation for future programming assignments.
+This assignment involves setting up your environment in preparation for future programming assignments.
 Here, we will create a virtual machine (optional) and set up LLVM.

 ### Creating a Virtual Machine (Optional)